 Geauga County is predominately rural with a growing population and a changing economic base.
 The last few decades have seen significant in-migration of middle-aged professional families from Cuyahoga County.
-Most of the county’s population now resides in the more affluent western portion of the county; the eastern portion remains predominately agricultural and somewhat less prosperous.
+Most of the county’s population now resides in the more affluent western portion of the county; the eastern portion remains predominantly agricultural.

 In 1990 the Geauga Campus began offering classes in the City of Twinsburg in conjunction with Chrysler Corporation employees.
-Currently there are three-hundred students enrolled at Twinsburg with the number of new admits increasing annually.
-Classes are held in the “Old School” at the intersection of SR 91 and SR 82.
-The facility was originally an elementary school that has been leased to Kent State Geauga for purposes of providing higher education to the citizens of Twinsburg and surrounding cities.
-There are over one million people within a thirty minute drive of the Twinsburg Center which affords a high-growth site for years to come.
+Classes were held in the “Old School” at the intersection of SR 91 and SR 82.
+The facility was originally an elementary school that had been leased to Kent State Geauga for purposes of providing higher education to the citizens of Twinsburg and surrounding cities.
+In 2012, the Twinsburg Academic Center was built and formally opened as a second location of the Geauga Campus.

-Geauga and Twinsburg are financed through a single operating budget with staff and faculty frequently working at both locations.
+The Geauga Campus and Twinsburg Academic Center are financed through a single operating budget with staff and faculty frequently working at both locations.
 The two campuses are structured and operated with a focus on student success.
 Advising and tutoring are provided to assure all students have access to support services as needed.
 Since all students are non-residential at each site, facilities are designed to accommodate a commuter orientation.
-Over fifty percent of the one thousand students enrolled at Geauga Campus and Twinsburg Center work full-time and take twelve or more hours of coursework, so it is critical to support their unique scheduling demands.

 As enrollment grows at the combined locations the opportunity to increase offerings is expanded proportionately.
-New two and four year degrees associated with the medical field will be a primary emphasis.
-Program growth and increased enrollment will create significant opportunities to achieve greater visibility through partnership building in Cuyahoga, Geauga, Lake and Summit counties for the future.
+New two and four year degrees associated within the medical field will be a primary emphasis.
+Program growth and increased enrollment will create significant opportunities to achieve greater visibility through partnership building in Cuyahoga, Geauga, Lake, and Summit counties for the future.